Staff frequently asked questions

 Can I park in the Ridelink parking area and is it free?

 Ridelink is a preferential parking area only, it is not free parking.
 If you carpool to campus you may park in the RideLink zone provided you comply with the RideLink requirements and display the current RideLink permit.
 Payment of the appropriate parking fee or having a staff LTH permit is still required when utilising this parking area.

 What happens if I don’t pay?

-If you park in the staff parking areas without a LTH or Numbered Park permit displayed, or you park in the general parking areas with paying the appropriate daily or weekly fee at the pay-by-plate machines, you will risk having your vehicle clamped by Parking staff.
-The clamp removal fee is $50 payable to the Security office upon removal, or $100 if you park in a Numbered Park.
+If you park in the staff parking areas without a LTH or Numbered Park permit displayed, or you park in the general parking areas without paying the appropriate daily or weekly fee using PayMyPark, you risk having your vehicle clamped.
+The clamp removal fee is $50 payable to the Security office upon removal, or $100 if you park in a numbered park.

 The University checks lighting levels at least annually, and adds additional lighting as required, or trims trees, to ensure light levels are maintained.